 Looking further east, towards the Monmouthshire hills beyond Abergavenny

 We managed to get ourselves back home with no mishaps for once.
 Neither of us fell, slipped into a bog or got our feet wet by stepping in a sneaky stream.
-We didn’t get lost (and we could see our house from the escarpment so we’d have figured it out) or blown off our feet.
+We didn’t get lost or blown off our feet.
 And by the time we got home I was in such a good mood that I didn’t even mind sitting down to sort out the house insurance.

 I gazed upon the glorious sky and the green mountains round…